ietf-wg-dnsop/draft-ietf-dnsop-glue-is-not-optional/draft-ietf-dnsop-glue-is-not-optional.md

 # Introduction

-   The Domain Name System (DNS) [@!RFC1034], [@!RFC1035] uses glue records to allow iterative clients to find the addresses of nameservers that are contained within a delegated zone.
-Glue records are added to the parent zone as part of the delegation process and returned in referral responses, otherwise a resolver following the referral has no way of finding these addresses.
-Authoritative servers are expected to return all available glue records in referrals.
-If message size constraints prevent the inclusion of all glue records in a UDP response, the server MUST set the TC (Truncated) flag to inform the client that the response is incomplete, and that the client SHOULD use TCP to retrieve the full response.
+   The Domain Name System (DNS) [@!RFC1034], [@!RFC1035] uses referral glue records to allow iterative clients to find the addresses of nameservers that are contained within a delegated zone.
+Referral glue records are added to the parent zone as part of the delegation process and returned in referral responses, otherwise a resolver following the referral has no way of finding these addresses.
+Authoritative servers are expected to return all available referral glue records in a referral response.
+If message size constraints prevent the inclusion of all glue records over UDP transport, the server MUST set the TC (Truncated) flag to inform the client that the response is incomplete, and that the client SHOULD use TCP to retrieve the full response.
 This document clarifies that expectation.

    DNS responses sometimes contain optional data in the additional section.
-Glue records however are not optional.
+Referral glue records, however, are not optional.
 Several other protocol extensions, when used, are also not optional.
 This includes TSIG [@RFC2845], OPT [@RFC6891], and SIG(0) [@RFC2931].

+   At the time of this writing, referral glue is the only type of glue defined for the DNS.
+Referral glue records are always addresses (A or AAAA records) of a delegation's authoritative name servers.
+New work underway in the IETF may lead to definitions for other types of glue data, with requirements that differ from referral glue.
+This document only describes requirements for referral glue.
+Unless stated otherwise, "glue" in the remainder of this document always means "referral glue."

    Note that this document only clarifies requirements of name server software implementations.
 It does not place any requirements on